lindbrook/packageRank/README.md

 > 1 2019-01-01 HistData        51       93.4 920 of 14,020
 ```

-Here, we see that the 51 downloads puts ‘HistData’ in the 93rd
+Here, we see that 51 downloads put ‘HistData’ in the 93rd percentile.
-percentile.
-This statistic, familiar to anyone who’s taken a
+This statistic, familiar to anyone who’s taken a standardized test, tell
-standardized test, tell us that 93% of packages had fewer downloads than
+us that 93% of packages had fewer downloads than ‘HistData’:\[1\]
-‘HistData’: \[1\]

 ``` r
 pkg.rank <- packageRank(packages = "HistData", date = "2019-01-01")